Do you want your Labrador to be a stud dog? There are some important things to consider before choosing whether to let your Lab become a Dad.

 Nowadays puppy buyers are increasingly well informed.
 So they’ll insist on those health tests we listed above.
 But they also want quality puppies with talent and great temperament as well as good looks.

 It goes without saying that a stud dog must have a perfect temperament.
 If your Labrador is more ‘guard dog’ than ‘guide dog’ he is not up to the job.

-He needs to love the whole world, not just the bitch in front of him.
+He needs to love the whole world, not just the female dog in front of him.

 Stud Dog Achievements

-For this and other reasons, many bitch owners will not mate their girl to a stud dog that has not at least won a few shows, or been placed in a few field trials of working tests.
-At least.
+For this and other reasons, many dog owners will not mate their girl to a stud dog that has not at least won a few shows, or been respectably placed in a few field trials or hunt tests.

-There is one more thing that many bitch owners are looking for, from the owner of their stud dog, and that is support.
+There is one more thing that many female dog owners are looking for, from the owner of their stud dog, and that is support.

 Your Breeding Experience

 As the owner of the stud dog, your role is to supervise the mating.
 And no, it isn’t just a case of letting them ‘get on with it’.

 Because dogs ‘tie’ after mating, and because a dog has a ‘bone’ in his penis, there is scope for serious injury to the dog if mating is not properly supervised.